belka-ew/tanya/README.md

 ### Exceptions

-Since exceptions are normal classes in D, they are allocated and dellocated the same as described above.
-But there are two differences how they are used:
+Since exceptions are normal classes in D, they are allocated and dellocated the same as described above, but:

-1. The caller is *always* responsible for destroying a caught exception.
+1. The caller is **always** responsible for destroying a caught exception.
-2. Exceptions are *always* allocated and should be always allocated with the `defaultAllocator`.
+2. Exceptions are **always** allocated and should be always allocated with the `defaultAllocator`.

 ```d